Mortgage Guide

-It will revert to your expected payment amount from the second payment onwards.
+• It will usually revert to your expected amount from the second payment onwards.

-Don’t panic (!) – a higher first payment is normal, not a sign something’s gone wrong.
+• A higher first payment is normal — not a sign something’s gone wrong.

 When you complete your mortgage, your lender starts charging you interest straight away — from the day you collect your keys.
 But your regular direct debit date (say the 1st of the month) might not line up neatly with that completion date.

-The most common way a lender handles this is by adding the interest to your first mortgage payment.
-This means your first payment will typically consist of two parts:
+The most common way a lender handles this is by adding that “in-between” interest to your first mortgage payment.
+So your first payment will typically include:

 1. Daily interest from completion to your first payment date